Cisions/turtlecoin-walletd-csharp/README.md

 # Using the API

-To begin using the API, you must create a session
+To begin using the API, you must first include the Newstonsoft Json library in your project.
+You can find this on Nuget.

+Your next step is to create a session

 ```C#
 TurtleCoin _session = new TurtleCoin();